 Although it isn’t obvious at first, Runbox does support importing emails from external accounts such as Gmail or Outlook.com.
 Click the Retrieve link in Manager to import messages using either the IMAP or POP protocols.

 Hitting the Filter link gives you a good collection of options for dealing with incoming messages, including virus scanning, junk mail filtering, Autoreplies, and rules for sending messages into folders or the trash.

 The Access link takes you to a page where you can configure email forwarding and get instructions on how to access your messages from other devices.

 No mobile or desktop apps

-Like Posteo, Runbox is purely browser-based.
-That means no mobile or desktop apps.
-This is definitely a problem if you want to use Runbox on a mobile device.
-The browser interface is not responsive or adaptive, making it difficult to use on a mobile device.
+Like Posteo, Runbox is browser-based and doesn’t have any mobile or desktop apps.
+This is a problem if you want to use the app on your smartphone, since the browser interface is not responsive or adaptive.
 Here is the basic mail view when opened on a Samsung Galaxy S9+ (Android), rotated sideways to get a better fit:

-The entire Runbox Webmail window fits on the screen but is virtually impossible to read without rotating the phone.
-Worse, when you scroll down, the Runbox header scrolls off the top of the screen, taking with it the menus and options you need to work with your messages.
+The entire Webmail window fits on the screen but is virtually impossible to read without rotating the phone.
+Even worse, when you scroll down, the Runbox header scrolls off the top of the screen, taking with it the menus and options you need to work with your messages.

-In short, you will want to sync your Runbox account with a third-party email client if you plan to make much use of the service on a mobile device.
+In short, you will want to sync your Runbox account with a third-party email client if you plan to make much use of it on your mobile device.
 The Access page in the Runbox Manager links to instructions that will help you do this.

 While I found them to be responsive and informative, Runbox Support gets mixed reviews from users.
 I think much of that comes from their cumbersome problem reporting approach.
 They offer support by Twitter, email, and a web page, which looks like plenty of options.